dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 *   Order matters.
 *   Elements are unique.

-:meth:`~dwave.optimization.model.Model.list` is ideal for problems where the core decision involves finding the optimal order or sequence of a set of items.
-It replaces the creation of :math:`N` integer variables and adding "all-different" constraints along with range constraints.
-The solver explores the :math:`N!` possible permutations rather than the :math:`N^N` combinations possible with :math:`N` unrestricted integer variables.
-If your actual items are not integers :math:`0` to :math:`N-1` (e.g., city names), map them to these integer indices before defining the model and map back when interpreting the solution.
+The list variable is ideal for problems where the core decision is finding the optimal order or sequence of a set of items.
+It replaces :math:`N` integer variables and "all-different" constraints along with range constraints.
+The solver explores :math:`N!` possible permutations rather than :math:`N^N` combinations possible with :math:`N` unrestricted integer variables.
+If your problem's items are not integers :math:`0` to :math:`N-1` (e.g., city names), map them to integer indices before defining the model and map back when interpreting solutions.
 Note that the solver might return indices as floats, requiring casting to ``int``.

 Common use cases: